AnacletoLAB/GRIP-Transformer/readme.md

 partners.
 Consequently, generated sequences are evaluated against the complete valid partner set, denoted by `T(x)`, rather than against only one paired target.

-This repository is limited to the historical B4 1-mer model and the analyses used for the associated paper.
-It does not contain the later B6 or B7 3-mer training pipelines.

 ## Scientific objective

 The objective of this work is to generate an interacting ncRNA partner conditioned on a given target ncRNA sequence.